X

 4 comments

-Bringing it to the Senate Reverse mortgages have been through many changes in their short, 57-year (depending on who you ask) lifespan.
+Bringing it to the Senate Reverse mortgages have undergone many changes in their short 57-year lifespan (depending on who you ask).
 As the story goes, a small, local bank wrote the first reverse mortgage in 1961 to a woman in Portland, Maine.
 The bank owner wanted to help the wife of his high school football coach stay in her home after her husband passed away.
-From there, the product took off and continues to help more older Americans remain in their homes...
+From there, the product took off and continues to help more older Americans remain in their homes as...
 Read Full Article

 3 Types of Reverse Mortgages Explained: Which One Is Right for You?